DataScience4Psych/DataScience4Psych/docs/002_r-basics.md

 You will make lots of assignments and the operator `<-` is a pain to type.
 Don't be lazy and use `=`, although it would work, because it will just sow confusion later.
 Instead, utilize RStudio's keyboard shortcut: Alt + - (the minus sign).

-Notice that RStudio automagically surrounds `<-` with spaces, which demonstrates a useful code formatting practice.
+Notice that RStudio auto-magically surrounds `<-` with spaces, which demonstrates a useful code formatting practice.
 Code is miserable to read on a good day.
 Give your eyes a break and use spaces.

 RStudio offers many handy [keyboard shortcuts][rstudio-key-shortcuts].
 Also, Alt+Shift+K brings up a keyboard shortcut reference card.